MACS40700/course_site/content/assignments/assign2.md

 ## Getting started

 All work will be performed inside a version-controlled GitHub repo.
-Create your project repo by going [to this link on github classroom]()\[NOTE: LINK FORTHCOMING\]
+Create your project repo by going [to this link on github classroom](https://classroom.github.com/a/My3QBcYL)

 [^1]: Drawn from chapter 2 of *The Truthful Art: Data, charts, and maps for communication* by Alberto Cairo.